ltgoslo/simple_elmo/README.md

-_Simple-elmo_ is a Python library to work with pre-trained [ELMo embeddings](https://allennlp.org/elmo) in TensorFlow.
+_Simple_elmo_ is a Python library to work with pre-trained [ELMo embeddings](https://allennlp.org/elmo) in TensorFlow.

 This is a significantly updated wrapper to the [original ELMo implementation](https://github.com/allenai/bilm-tf).
 The main changes are: